semyonsurkov/semyonsurkov/README.md

 ### Hi there 👋
 My name is Semyon Surkov.
 <br>
-I'm looking for a job/internship in the profession: "Junior Frontend Developer".
+I'm looking for a job in the profession: "Junior Frontend Developer".